gnoat/advent-of-code-2022/day-12/rust/README.md

-# Best Way to View this solution
+# Best Way to View this Solution

 You can read the solutions by simply running this Rust crate, but to get the full effect you should run
 ```python